-At the School of Animal, Rural and Environmental Sciences on our Brackenhurst Campus, we have four unique laboratories dedicated to analysis and research.
-These are used for practical sessions such as Nutritional biochemistry, nutritional content of food, DNA gel electrophoresis, nutrient content of water and soil extract, as well as for student and staff research.
+At the School of Animal, Rural and Environmental Sciences on our Brackenhurst Campus, we have five unique laboratories dedicated to teaching and research.
+Our labs are used for practical sessions such as Nutritional biochemistry, Proximate analysis of food, DNA gel electrophoresis, Water and soil quality, as well as for student and staff research.
 All courses from across the campus will come through the doors of the labs at some point during their university career.

 Microbiology and DNA laboratory

 The DNA laboratory is used for practical lessons where students will have access to various pieces of equipment used for extraction, isolation and visualisation of DNA from various sources.
 The room is equipped with thermal cyclers, gel electrophoresis tanks, -80oC freezer for DNA/RNA storage, a real-time DNA and RNA sequencer, as well as a trans illuminator for the visualisation of DNA bands.

 Microbiology practical’s also take place in this room.
 Students are able to learn how to identify micro-organisms using various techniques such as gram staining and selective use of agar.
 They also learn the appropriate methods for safely handling micro-organism cultures.

 The chemistry laboratory is equipped to run proximate analysis of food, including soxhlet (total fat content), kjeldahl (percentage protein content) and bomb calorimeter (gross energy).
 This room also contains equipment for the analysis of water and soil quality.

 Students learn how to use equipment such as the HACH spectrophotometers and a Thermalox Total Organic Carbon analyser to examine the quality of water.
 In addition to these, students are able to learn to assess soil qualities by various manual techniques as well as the use of a laser diffraction particle size analyser, to analyse soil particle size.